SergioMarti97/prog-proyect-balls/README.md

 <p>Thought, all the code is inspired and copied from the PixelGameEngine, develop by David Barr (Javidx9)
 <a>https://github.com/OneLoneCoder</a>.
 Besides, the One Lone Coder community had help lots.</p>

+## Contributing
+<p>Pull requests are welcome.
+For major changes, please open an issue first to discuss what you
+would like to change.</p>
+<p>Please make sure to update tests as appropriate.</p>

 ## Bugs
 <p>There are lots of bugs for the moment.</p>
 <p>More remarkable: the atoms positions in the 3d molecule is not set fine.</p>